cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - Draws the dataset in terms of the tool/software/app
     - P1 draws MeasurementAPI files and EnsembleAPI table, no trees (but also, A1 did not provide a relationship between A,B, and C

-- Paricipants consider other data structures
+- Participants consider other data structures
     - P3: Um, so it doesn't have to be like a table.
 It can be any data structure,
         - R1: However you want to represent it.
         - P3: Okay.
 Um, I think I'll just use a table then its probably the . . .
 I think this was just the easiest approach.